GT budget hearings scheduled

-TRAVERSE CITY – Grand Traverse County Commissioners scheduled two budget hearings later this month, to gather input from residents, department heads and elected officials on the county’s proposed 2020 budget.
+TRAVERSE CITY — Grand Traverse County Commissioners scheduled two hearings later this month to gather input from residents, department heads and elected officials on the county’s proposed 2020 budget.

 County Administrator Nate Alger worked with Deputy Administrator Chris Forsyth, Finance Director Dean Bott and the county’s nine department heads to present a $71 million recommended budget to commissioners at a study session Oct.
 9.